mcsee/Software-Design-Articles/Articles/TDD Conference 2021/Test-Driven Development on Legacy Systems/readme.md

 He has been teaching software engineering and working in industry for 25 years.
 He adopted TDD in the mid-2000s and built a financial system from scratch with 25,000 automated tests.
 Since then, he has been enhancing existing legacy applications by refactoring them with TDD as well.
 He frequently blogs about software design, code smells, and clean code.

-> TL;DR: We have no excuses to use TDD everywhere

 ## Talk